AdFont3s/platform-azure-terraform-wordpress/README.md

 > terraform output

 ## Any trouble?
-If you have any questions or trouble, you can create an issue on the GitHub repository.
+If you have any questions or encounter any problems, you can create an issue on the GitHub repository.